kenjennings/WIP-HBFITB/README.md

 # WIP-HBFITB
 Work In Progress - Happy Birthday (fill in the blank)

-This is an upgrade from last year's retro birthday card.
+This is an upgrade from last year's Atari retro birthday card.
 It does the following:

 * Create a custom dsplay list of 14 lines of ANTIC Mode 7 text (color text 16 scan lines tall).